An ACerS pre-recorded course

 - Develop and maintain best practices in the laboratory (for those involved in product development)

-- The book, Introduction to Drying of Ceramics by Brosnan and Robinson is provided with the course.
+- The book, Introduction to Drying of Ceramics by Brosnan and Robinson is highly recommended for this recorded course.
+Homework will be assigned from this excellent reference book.

 - Students are encouraged to obtain a psychrometric app such as “Psychrometric Chart” by Modern Psychrometrics (a free app that works on an iPhone or iPad).
 This app has a maximum air temperature of 200oF/93oC, and it can be used to illustrate use of the chart.